-3.9 Contact-ID
+3.9 Contact ID

-3.9.1 What happens to contacts (admin-c etc.) to domain names that are transferred to registrars?
+3.9.1 What happens to contacts of domain names that are transferred to registrars?

 The contacts are disconnected.
-Each domain name (domain object) has one connected registrant, known as a contact object.
-The contact object comprises various contact information concerning the registrant and has an identifier in the system, known as a contact-ID.
-In conjunction with a change of registrar (transfer), the domain object is relocated to the receiving registrar who manages the domain object and the contact object for the registrant.
+Each domain name (or "domain object") has one connected registrant, known as a "contact object".
+The contact object comprises various contact information concerning the registrant and has an identifier in the system, known as a "contact ID".
+In conjunction with a change of registrar, the domain object is relocated to the receiving registrar who manages the domain object and the contact object for the registrant.
 This means that the registrar can administer domain objects and contact objects via EPP.
-In other words, other contact objects can be connected to the domain name, for example, a technical contact.

-For the registrant, an entirely new contact object is created (contact ID) that includes information on the registrant.
-As a registrar, if you connect other contacts to a domain object on behalf of the registrant, you can opt to use an existing contact object that you are managing, or create a new one.
+For the registrant, an entirely new contact object is created, which includes information on the registrant.
+As a registrar, if you connect other contacts to a domain object on behalf of the registrant, you can opt to use an existing contact object (such as an admin-c) that you are managing or create a new one.

-3.9.2 Who creates a contact-ID, Registry Services or the registrar?
+3.9.2 Who creates a contact ID, Registry Services or the registrar?

 The registrar personally does this via EPP by entering the command "create contact."
-The EPP manual includes information on the recommended format.
+The EPP documentation includes information on the recommended format.

-However, when changing registrars, Registry Services creates the contact-ID, by copying the information in the existing contact and creating the new contact/contact-ID.
+However, when changing registrars, Registry Services creates the contact ID, by copying the information in the existing contact and creating the new contact ID.

-3.9.3 Is contact-id registrar unique?
+3.9.3 Is a contact ID registrar unique?

-The contact ID identifies a contact and is unique, meaning that there is no identical contact ID's at Registry Services.

-According to RFC 4933, the command <contact: create/> must include the contact ID (<contact:id/>), which is why the registrar creates it's own contact ID.
-However, The Swedish Internet Foundationhas certain rules concerning the contact ID.
-These rules are listed below.
-The contact ID must:
+The contact ID identifies a contact and is unique, meaning that there is no identical contact IDs at Registry Services.
+According to RFC 4933, the command <contact: create/> must include the contact ID (<contact:id/>), which is why the registrar creates its own contact ID.
+However, The Swedish Internet Foundation has certain rules concerning the contact ID.
+The contact ID must follow these rules:

-- o Minimum length 3 characters
+- · Minimum length 3 characters

 - Maximum length is 16 characters

-- Must contains letters a-z,A-Z or digits 0-9 or dash "-"
+- Must contains letters (a-z, A-Z) or digits (0-9) or dash (-).

-To check whether a contact ID is already in use, enter the command <contact:check/> to see several different contact IDs and use the first available contact ID.
+To check whether a contact ID is already in use, enter the command <contact:check/> to see several different contact IDs.